The record

 ; `merkle` (>= 1 entry); a record with both absent (or both empty) is rejected

-; as an empty record by the typed pass, not at the CDDL layer.
+; as SCHEMA_EMPTY_RECORD by the typed pass, not at the CDDL layer.

 poe-record = {